Skip to main content

 Cone biopsy

-A cone biopsy is a minor operation to cut out a cone-shaped piece of tissue containing the abnormal cells.
+A cone biopsy is a minor surgery to cut out a cone-shaped piece of tissue containing cancerous cells.

 This is usually done under general anaesthetic.
 This means you're asleep when it's done.